golang/vscode-go/docs/commands.md

 # Commands

-In addition to integrated editing features, this extension offers a number of commands, which can be executed manually through the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (Ctrl+Shift+P).
+In addition to integrated editing features, this extension offers a number of commands, which can be executed manually through the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (Ctrl+Shift+P on Linux/Windows or Cmd+Shift+P on Mac OS).

 Some of these commands are also available in the VS Code context menu (right-click).
 To control which of these commands show up in the editor context menu, update the [`"go.editorContextMenuCommands"`](settings.md#go.editorContextMenuCommands) setting.